Created We 1-Mar-17

 In early 1975, BBC 2's new clock was abandoned in favour of the old design, shared with BBC 1.
 There was also a lesser-spotted black version of this clock.

 In 1979 a new BBC 2 ident took to the air, the first to be played out from a solid-state device.
 The new clock, though, remained a mechanical model with a camera pointing at it, for now.
+The colours were tweaked to produce a festive version for Christmas that year.

 BBC 2 Clock - Electronically Generated